alelfreitas/alelfreitas/README.md

-# Hello and welcome, I'm Alexandre, a developer from Brazil :brazil: !
+# Hello and welcome a developer from Brazil :brazil: !

 ## I know